Your membership has expired

 Photo: Asus

-Your WiFi router is the gateway for all the data that streams into and out of your home via your internet service provider.
+Your WiFi router is the gateway for all the data that flows into and out of your home—every 4K movie stream, video call, online order, and multiplayer match.

 More on Home Office Gear

-Mesh routers consist of a primary unit that connects to your modem, plus one or more additional units, often called “satellites.”
-You place them throughout your home to extend coverage and eliminate dead zones.
+Mesh routers consist of a primary unit that connects to your modem, plus one or more satellites placed throughout your home to extend coverage and eliminate dead zones.
 If your home is larger than 2,000 square feet or spans multiple floors, a mesh system is probably your best bet for consistent WiFi.

-For smaller homes or apartments, a single-unit router should be sufficient.
-It’s also usually less expensive than a mesh setup.
-Some newer mesh systems are now sold as single units, too.
-That gives you the flexibility to start small and expand later by adding satellites.
+For smaller homes or apartments, a single-unit router should be sufficient and is usually less expensive.
+Some newer mesh systems now let you buy the single unit on its own and expand later if needed.

-The models below earn high Overall Scores.
+The models below earn high Overall Scores in our ratings.
 They deliver fast speeds at a variety of distances, along with solid security and privacy protections.

 Best Mesh Routers